Snapper Frequently asked questions What is a penalty/default fare?

 For bus trips, Snapper issues automatic refunds of penalties where a customer has tried to tag off the bus but has not been able to for reasons outside of their control (i.e., due to a system or driver fault), so you don’t need to worry about getting in touch with us to request a refund.

-If you think you’ve been unfairly penalized on bus but have not received your refund in 2 working days, just use this web form to get in touch with us, and we’ll happily look into it for you.
+If you think you’ve been unfairly penalised on the bus but have not received your refund in 2 working days, just use this web form to get in touch with us, and we’ll happily look into it for you.

 On rail

-If you think you’ve been unfairly penalized, just use this web form to get in touch with us, and we’ll happily look into it for you.
+If you think you’ve been unfairly penalised, just use this web form to get in touch with us, and we’ll happily look into it for you.